Poor performance can be improved. Good performance can become great. Here’s what we’ve learned working for the U.S. military.

 The Army does this from day 1 of Basic Combat Training all the way through to retirement.
 The foundations are Training and Performance Counseling.
 In the military, you are trained on all aspects of your particular job—including both the tools used and the result expected.
 This is done continuously throughout your career.
 For a beginner (the Joe), this process includes monthly counseling, quarterly counseling and annual reviews conducted by the first-line supervisor (the sergeants), who are there shadowing the Joes through everything.

-Behavior that warrants correction and praise are documented when they happen, to corroborate the scheduled reviews.
+Behaviors that warrant correction and praise are documented when they happen, to corroborate the scheduled reviews.
 And as rank increases, so do the items that are evaluated, and more in-depth performance goals are set.
 This process is so important to the military that it has devoted volumes of regulations to the process for different ranks and grades.

 For iostudio’s Customer Engagement Team, this process works like this.
 Our Quality Assurance Manager monitors engagements in real time, daily and randomly, to give a QA evaluation to each Customer Service Representative (CSR).
 This is not an arbitrary assessment, where personal feelings, likes or dislikes could come into play, but instead is based on a very detailed score sheet.
 For customer engagement on calls, we look at things like enunciation, conversation flow or demonstrated knowledge.
 For chats, we focus on our employees answering all questions, using proper grammar, and having the right tone (yes you can have tone in a chat).
 Then at the end of each month, the QA Manager submits these regular evaluations to the Shift Supervisor for review and discussion with the CSR.